matey-jack/us-de-extended-layout/windows-klc/ReadMe.md

 Main files in this folder:
- - [usintl48](usintl48) -- this folder contains the compiled layout (described in main ReadMe) that you can install in Windows.
+ - [usintlir](usintlir) -- this folder contains the compiled layout (described in main ReadMe) that you can install in Windows.
- - [US extended international for 48 keys.klc](US%20extended%20international%20for%2048%20keys.klc) -- source code for the layout.
+ - *.klc -- source code for the layouts as described in main Readme.
    You can load it into MS Keyboard Layout Creator and compile it yourself to the installable layout.
  - TODO: base layout for Iris Split keyboard